Bushfire Archive Project

 The Morton Fire formed on 4 January, 2020 after embers from the Currowan fire jumped the Shoalhaven River.
 Southerly winds of up to 90kph pushed the flames across the Kangaroo Valley and towards the Southern Highlands communities of Bundanoon, Wingello and Exeter.
 On 4/5 January 2020, 4 homes in Bundanoon, 2 in Exeter and 8 in Wingello were destroyed.
 Another on Teudts Road was lost later in the month.
 The fire was declared extinguished on 10 February 2020

 Five key messages from the bushfires project

 The RFS has a bushfire survival plan that explains what to do if a bushfire threatens your home.
-They recommend simple things can do around the home to prepare it for a bush fire, like: keeping the grass low; clearing gutters; and having a cleared area around the outside of the house; knowing and keeping on top of the bushfire alert levels; and in a bush fire, staying up to date on conditions in your area.
+They recommend simple things to do around the home to prepare, like: keeping the grass low; clearing gutters; and having a cleared area around the outside of the house; knowing and keeping on top of the bushfire alert levels; and in a bush fire, staying up to date on conditions in your area.
 You can do this by having information numbers and website details on your phone, and installing the bushfire smartphone app, as well as by monitoring local radio.

 Message 2 – Effective, timely communication is key

 Not everyone uses social media.
 Those in Bundanoon who did, appreciated the Bundanoon community Facebook page and the Fires Near Me app.
 Others warned that the information was not always up-to-date or accurate.
 Local ABC and FM radio news was also valuable.

 Message 3 – We need to understand cultural burning and fire ecology

 “I think we need to get people in fire ecology or firefighting – and I’m not pointing at the RFS or National Parks – before we go into the next fire season and get some information out to people; training sessions.
 Just having witnessed the trauma of my neighbours – and a lot of it could have been avoided if they had”